logbasex/coding-notes/editors/vim/README.md

 y       # yank (copy) marked text d       # delete marked text
 ~       # switch case
+v0      # select from cursor to first column of the line v^      # select from cursor to first printable character of the line v$      # select from cursor to end of the line ve      # select from cursor to end of the word v/foo/<CR>   #select from cursor to the next occurence of foo in the buffer (always exclusive) v?bar<CR>    #select from cursor to previous occurence of bar in the buffer (always exclusive) vis     # select a whole sentence vip     # select a whole paragraph o       # jump between start and end of visual selection (https://stackoverflow.com/a/30005414/10393067).
+:help motion.txt
 ```

 ## Cut and paste